brollup/brollup/README.md

 ![Brollup](https://i.ibb.co/tc7S2JL/brollup-github.png)
 Brollup is a Bitcoin rollup design tailored for payments and smart contracts that works with a native Bitcoin peg.
-Unlike other rollup constructions, Brollup operates in a layer-two setting with unilateral exit and does not rely on any trust assumptions.
+Brollup operates in a layer-two setting with unilateral exit and does not rely on any trust assumptions.

 |Competitive Landscape |  Trust Model | Protocol Changes?
 |:------------|:-------------------------------------------------------|:--------|